marcosrg9/YouTubeTV/README.md

 Nowadays the mayority of computers are provided with integrated graphics, i.e. they share memory with the rest of the system, different to discrete graphic cards, which include their own memory modules where they have an isolated storage space without external load.

-This implies more workload for the processor, and there are cases where resolutions above 2K/4K begin to affect performance at exagereted level.
+This implies more workload for the processor, and there are cases where resolutions above 2K/4K begin to affect performance at exagerated level.

 Obviously the final user can establish the resolution they prefer; nevertheless, YouTube is able to measure bandwith and automatically establish the best resolution available in relation with bandwith, which can be bothering, since frequently hardware capacities aren't enough to reproduce those resolutions that high.